 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s love of London.

-DIGITAL DOWNLOAD– Dispatched within 1 day.
-Please remember to check your spam/junk folder.
+DIGITAL DOWNLOAD– Please remember to check your spam/junk folder.
 The email will be sent as a PDF file.
-I will enclose a guide on how to open the file with the poem and invoice.
+The 10 verse version will be sent as 2 A4 pages unless an A3 format is requested.

 TERMS and CONDITIONS